JohnBinford/AppleWood-Pointe/Collateral/Tech/readme.md

 		</td>
 		<td>
 -  Two mini patch panels for Data need two legend pieces.
 (More than 8 jacks)<br> <br>
+-  You make all the necessary connections short ethernet cables to the jacks on the mini patch panels to you router, hub, or switch.<br>
-   -  In this case the ACUTAL feed is from WIFI !!!
-(Nubmer 7 on the lower part of the legend.)<br>
+   -  In this case the ACTUAL feed is from WIFI, rather than from the "secret room"!<br>
+      -  It's number 7 on the lower part of the legend.) <br>
       -  A short cable in the wall from each unit's WIFI feeds the unit's Ethernet Data system.<br>
       -  Your documentor speculates that this saves the cost of the equipment required in the "secret room" to supoprt a bunch of feeders, even though the cable goes down there.!<br>
-      -  he also speculates that it might be easier to manage through the WIFI control gadgets.<br> <br>
+      -  He also speculates that it might be easier to manage through the WIFI control gadgets.<br> <br>
 -  Note the entries Upper 1 and 7, lower 2.
 All refer the the living room as seen from the door.<br>
    -  Also note that the plate type for lower #2 is Data rather than TV.
 In box 2, "Liv Data" is plate # 2 and cable #2.<br>
 		</td>